 Some South African Heavy Commercial Transporters were treated to a 2-day course on At-scene Crash Investigation focusing on the differences between the US and South African methods, protocols and laws.
-Presented by Stan Bezuidenhout from IBF Investigations LLC, from Milwaukee Wisconsin, the course prepared the South African delegates for the challenges of tomorrow, through examples from actual US cases.
+Presented by Stan Bezuidenhout from IBF Investigations, who visited Milwaukee Wisconsin, the course prepared the South African delegates for the challenges of tomorrow, through examples from actual US cases.
 The 28 attendees, ranging from Operational Managers to Senior Managers and Fleet controllers, were all issued with International Certificates of Attendance.

 Feedback received indicated that future courses would be very well received and that further specific topics, like human factors, cognitive psychology, risk mitigation and bulk fuel and chemical crash investigation might be on the cards.